dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 On the worker thread timeline (top 8 rows) we have the following markers:

-* 'job0' - 'job25' bars indicate the start and end of a job.
+* `job0`--`job25` bars indicate the start and end of a job.
-* 'ww' (short for "worker wait") bars indicate a period when a worker thread is waiting for a new job.
+* `ww` (short for "worker wait") bars indicate a period when a worker thread is waiting for a new job.
 * Notches below job periods indicate that a thread has just finished compressing a portion of the input block and is signaling to the main thread that the data is available to be partially flushed.

 On the main thread timeline (row 9, TID 913273) we have the following markers:

-* 'p0' - 'p25' boxes indicate periods of preparing a new job.
+* `p0`--`p25` boxes indicate periods of preparing a new job.
 It starts when the main thread starts filling up the input buffer until it is full (but this new job is not necessarily posted on the worker queue immediately).
-* 'fw' (short for "flush wait") markers indicate a period when the main thread waits for the produced data to start flushing it.
+* `fw` (short for "flush wait") markers indicate a period when the main thread waits for the produced data to start flushing it.
 During this time, the main thread is blocked.

 With a quick glance at the image, we can tell that there are many `ww` periods when worker threads are waiting.
 This negatively affects the performance of Zstandard compression.
 Let's progress through the timeline and try to understand what's going on.